Pricing:

 Marketing Week Jobs vs. The Muse:

-The Muse is a general job board that caters to the global job market.
-Its presence in the U.K. comprises just 6% of traffic on the site, whereas Marketing Week Jobs caters specifically to a U.K. audience and may offer local employers a more select group of marketing candidates.
-Both platforms lack a CV database for employers to search through.
+The Muse is a general job board with a global reach.
+Its presence in the U.K. comprises just 6% of traffic on the site, whereas Marketing Week Jobs caters specifically to a U.K. audience and may be the better choice for local hiring efforts.
+While The Muse does not disclose pricing on its website, Marketing Week Jobs charges £1,095.00 +VAT per post.

 Marketing Week Jobs vs. Adzuna:

-Adzuna is a U.K.-based job board that offers employers access to an international audience of candidates.
-In contrast, Marketing Week Jobs is focused on the U.K. marketing job market and may be a better option for targeted hiring.
-Adzuna offers a free job posting option, whereas Marketing Week Jobs's pricing starts from £995.00 plus VAT per post.
+Adzuna is a U.K.-based job board that gives employers access to an international audience of candidates.
+By contrast, Marketing Week Jobs is focused on the U.K. marketing job market and is more ideal for targeted hiring.
+Adzuna offers a free job posting option, whereas Marketing Week Jobs' pricing starts at £1,095.00 +VAT per post.

 Marketing Week Jobs vs. CV-Library:

 Unlike Marketing Week Jobs, CV-Library boasts an extensive CV database.
-CV-Library is a general job posting site, while Marketing Week Jobs is a niche career portal, offering employers a more targeted pool of marketing professionals.
-However, the platform is significantly costlier than CV-Library, making the latter the more budget-friendly option.
+CV-Library is a general job posting site, while Marketing Week Jobs is a niche career portal, offering employers a more targeted approach to hiring marketing talent.
+However, the platform is significantly costlier than CV-Library, charging £1,095.00 +VAT per post.

 Key Information